 Large containers placed in a shady area will provide a nice habitat for the azaleas until they can be planted in the ground.
 In the one to two years it takes to prepare your soil, you can enjoy the blooms as the azaleas grow strong for transplant.

 Dig planting holes 2 inches shallower than the container.
 Azaleas have a high-growing root system and will not tolerate being planted deeply.
 An established shrub will have some roots exposed at ground level.

 The hole should be shallow and wide.
 Dig the planting hole twice as wide as the container.
-Gently remove the shrub from container, loosen soil and roots with fingers and place in the center of the planting hole.
+Gently remove the shrub from container, loosen the soil and roots with fingers, and place in the center of the planting hole.
 Back-fill the planting hole with a mixture that is 75% original soil and 25% compost.
 The compost will feed the azalea and prevent soil compaction.